Great designs: refugees in Paris with an eye on fashion | ExBulletin

 Great designs: refugees in Paris with an eye on fashion

-PARIS (Reuters) – From old denim fabrics, Afghan refugee Bagher Husseini has crafted a pair of baggy jeans with fringed patches that he hopes will be paraded on a French catwalk later this year.
+From old denim fabrics, Afghan refugee Bagher Husseini crafted a pair of baggy jeans with fringed patches that he hopes will be paraded on a French catwalk later this year.

 Husseini once worked with a sewing machine.
 He traveled to Iran after fleeing fighting in the Afghan province of Ghazni, surviving on a modest income from a tailor.